rogerhu/compsci_guides/Maximal-Network-Rank.md

 > **Review** the code by running specific example(s) and recording values (watchlist) of your code's variables along the way.

 - Trace through your code with an input to check for the expected output
-- Catch possible edge cases and off-by-one errorS and verify the code works for the happy and edge cases you created in the “Understand” section
+- Catch possible edge cases and off-by-one errors and verify the code works for the happy and edge cases you created in the “Understand” section

 ## 6: E-valuate

 > **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

-Time Complexity: `O(M+N)`
+* **Time Complexity:** `O(E + V^2)`, where V represents the vertices and E represents the edges.
+Note: The worst case runtime is `O(V^2)`.
+This will happen when all nodes have the same amount of edges.

 <br>
-Space Complexity: `O(N)`
+* **Space Complexity:** `O(E)`, accounting for the use of a hash table to store the neighbors of each city